cybersi/icp-guides/DFX_Wallet.md

 ### Send ICP to DFX account and Check the Balance

-Retrieve your account number to send the ICP to:
+Retrieve your account identifier to send the ICP to:

 ```shell
 dfx ledger account-id